 The SEM and EPMA are very similar instruments.
-Both produce electron images and rapid qualitative and semi-quantitative chemical analyses (via an EDS detector).
+Both produce electron images and x-ray intensity data (via EDS or WDS detectors).
 The microprobe is essentially a highly specialized SEM focused entirely on high accuracy and high precision X-ray analysis at the cost of the flexibility in sample type offered by an SEM.

 Compared to EDS detectors, the WDS system offers better peak-to-background X-ray intensities and the ability to resolve X-rays whose energies, and wavelengths, are very similar (e.g. Ba and Ti).
-Therefore, the EPMA is best suited for the accurate and precise measurement of elements at major (>5 wt%) to trace (>100 ppm) concentrations.
+Therefore, the EPMA is best suited for the accurate and precise measurement of elements at trace (>100 ppm) concentrations or with very high Z (i.e. lanthanides and actinides).
 Because the microprobe has 5 separate WDS spectrometers, analysis of 10 elements to 100s of ppm precision can be performed in just a few minutes.

-Like an EDS-equipped SEM, the microprobe’s WDS spectrometers can be tuned to specific elements and used to create automatd X-ray element maps of samples on micron to cm scales.
-The microprobe beam can be de-focused into diameters ranging from 0.7 microns to 50 microns, which can allow matching of mapping step size for efficient large-area mapping.
-All X-ray maps can also be quantified with a simple standardization process, with precision dependent on pixel dwell times (minimum 2 ms @ 20 micron steps).
+Like an EDS-equipped SEM, the microprobe’s WDS spectrometers can be tuned to specific elements and used to create X-ray element maps of samples on micron to cm scales.
+The microprobe beam can be de-focused into diameters ranging from 0.7 to 50 microns, which can allow matching of mapping step size for efficient large-area mapping.
+All X-ray maps can also be quantified with a simple standardization process, with precision dependent on pixel dwell times (minimum 2 ms @ 20-micron steps).

 Requirements of Samples

-- Samples, and their mounting media, must be stable under high vacuum (e-5 Pa)
+- Samples, and their mounting media, must be stable under a high vacuum (10e-5 Pa)

 - Samples must be electrically conductive and grounded to the instrument (stage).
-Because most geological materials are insulators, most samples require a conductive coating before imaging and analysis (typically carbon due to its high X-ray transparency, unlike Au!).
+Because most geological materials are insulators, most samples require a conductive coating before imaging and analysis.
+We typically use carbon coats due to the high X-ray transparency of C, unlike Au.